dsvellal/shift-left-quality-sample/README.md

 # Welcome to Shift-left-quality discussion

-In this branch, I am committing a simple hello-world example in java.

-The intent of this branch is to understand how/what are some of the common reveiw cooments that I would be given.

-It is very important that we highlight some of the features like speling mistake & linting issues.
+This branch is a simple implementation of greet function.
+Also notice the number of comments provided by a reviewer in the [pull-request](https://github.com/dsvellal/shift-left-quality-sample/pull/1).
+In these pull-request comments, identify what comments add value to the code-base and what comments are not adding any value to the logic of the code, however incurs the same cost to fix the issues.
+In [quality-at-desk branch](https://github.com/dsvellal/shift-left-quality-sample/tree/quality-at-desk) we address some such non-productive comments by automating those checks.

 ### How to run this project?